zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/White-Paper.rst

 network, although this is mitigated by the fact that miners can switch to other mining pools if a pool or coalition attempts a 51% attack.

-The current intent at Ethereum is to use a mining algorithm where miners are required to fetch random data from the state, compute some randomly selected transactions from the last N blocks in the blockchain, and return the hash of the result.
+The current intent at Expanse is to use a mining algorithm where miners are required to fetch random data from the state, compute some randomly selected transactions from the last N blocks in the blockchain, and return the hash of the result.
 This has two important benefits.
-First, Ethereum contracts can include any kind of computation, so an Ethereum ASIC would essentially be an ASIC for general computation - ie. a better CPU.
+First, Expanse contracts can include any kind of computation, so an Expanse ASIC would essentially be an ASIC for general computation - ie. a better CPU.
 Second, mining requires access to the entire blockchain, forcing miners to store the entire blockchain and at least be capable of